NickJT/mqtt/docs/mqtt-docs/docs/mqtt-ticker-Ticker.md

 # Ticker
 <span class="source-link">[[Source]](src/mqtt-ticker/ticker.md#L-0-34)</span>

-Ticker is used by router to schedule calls to every pulisher and subscriber to check message queues for expiry
+Ticker is used by router to schedule calls to every publisher and subscriber to check message queues for expiry
 The timer fires every <period> seconds for a maximum of <repetitions> times.
 If <repetitions> is zero then the timer fires until it is cancelled